ceciliaraho/Signs-in-Music/README.md

         - Output Dense layer: Softmax activation to classify into one of the 10 gestures.
    * Compilation: The model is compiled with Adam optimizer, categorical cross-entropy loss, and categorical accuracy metrics.

-   * Python code: Captures real-time video from a computer camera and uses the trained model to recognize hand gestures.
+   * Python code (implemented in `analysis_visualization.py` and `utils.py`): Captures real-time video from a computer camera and uses the trained model to recognize hand gestures.
 Each gesture is associated with a corresponding label (e.g., 🤟 the gesture for "I love you").

 3. Integration with Spotify API:
    * The recognized word is used to search for songs with the same word in their title.